Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Singularities will be solved by adding Moore-Penrose inverse calculation in the next release.
 # M669 configuration
 M669 must set kinematics type to robot by caling M669 K13.
 After the type is selected, the parameters values can be set.
-It is recommended to set the first line to define kinematics type and types of axes like: M669 K13 ARRRRRR.
+It is recommended to set the first line to define kinematics type and types of axes or robot type like: M669 K13 AT:"RRRRRR".
 Every additional A setting needs a separate line.

 **K13** needs to be defined.

 **A** is used to define the properties of the robot.

-* AT:... defines the actuator type, rotary or prismatic and how they are assembled
+* AT:string defines the actuator type, rotary or prismatic and how they are assembled
 * AL:... defines the letters of the actuators
 * AM:... defines handling of orientation
 * A0...n:parameters define DH parameters with optional Y

-AT:"[R]|[P]*" defines the overall configuration and number of axes.
+AT:"name|[R]|[P]*" defines the overall configuration and number of axes.
 R mean revolute (rotational), P is prismatic (translational, linear) joint, T is where the tool is attached, O is where the object to be printed is attached.
 Branches are marked by parantheses.
 * AT:"RRRRRR" means 6 axis robot with rotational axes
 * AT:"RRP" means serial scara with Z axis being prismatic (prismatic means linear movement)
 * AT:"PPP" means 3 axis cartesian printer.
-* AT:
+* AT:"5axisCNC_AC" means CNC 3 linear axes and two rotary axes AC

 AL:"[X-Z,U-W,A-D*]" defines the order of axis letters assigned to the AT parameters.
 Example: AT:"PRR" AL:"ZXY" means the prismatic actuator is the Z axis, the two rotary ones are X and Y. The order of joint connection is PRR/ZXY, the Z axis being first.
 (Don't confuse ZXY axis letters with cartesian XYZ coordinates).